vmimicrobiome/vmimicrobiome.github.io/index.md

 * 16S rRNA gene copy number can vary by an order of magnitude between bacterial species.
   * The databases try to correct for this, but it's not perfect.
   * This means there is some bias in the relative abundance of members.
   * 16S rt-qPCR can be used to quantify the total number of 16S rRNA genes in your sample or the number of 16S rRNA genes for a specific taxonomic group of bacteria.

-   Most bacteria have two or more copies of rDNA in their genomes, which must be corrected for when counting totals.
-Source: researchgate.net

    _Seeing DNA in a sample does not confirm that there are live microbes, just that their DNA was present._